top of page

 Any gearboxes from the pre-war period are fine.
 Modern automatic gearboxes are not acceptable unless the driver has a disability which means they will be unable to press a clutch with their feet.
 Remember, only top gear is used at Perko.

 Wheels and tyres should be 16 inch and above and not modern rims.
 We are very much aware that the price of old-style tyres has gone through the roof recently.
 Radials are OK on cars from the late 1930s because they use 16 inch rims (such as Ford wire wheels) but don’t look right on early cars.
 If you are using radials, see if you can source the square-sided radials used on light trucks or 4WDs - at least they look half-right.
+Motorcycle tyres on car rims are not acceptable.

 The body is where your creative imagination can run riot within the limits of making a car which is in the spirit of the era.
 Cars which raced at Perkolilli had everything from just a cowl and two seats to beautifully made aluminium boat-tail bodies which wouldn’t look out of place at the Indy 500.
 There were bodies made with wooden frames like a boat with fabric stretched over them.
 Many cars were roadsters or tourers stripped down for the job.
 The best way to choose a body is to look at lots of old motor racing photographs to get inspiration.
 Before you launch into your build, please send us photographs of the car you intend to copy so we can give you feedback.